sirmonti/simpleHTTP/README.md

   certificate to authenticate agains remote site
 - Configurable exception level.
 You can disable exceptions, fire exceptions only on network errors, or fire exceptions on HTTP errors too
 - Responses in PSR7 format.
-This feature requires an external package installed.
+This feature requires an external package installed

 ## Basic usage

+This is only a brief explanation, the file [simpleHTTP.md](simpleHTTP.md) provide a more extensive method reference.

+Complete documentation can be found [Here](https://sirmonti.github.io/simpleHTTP/).

 You create an object of the simpleHTTP class.
 The constructor has two parameters, the exception level and the remote certificate validation.